roana0229/figma-export-for-native/README.md

 #### Android

 If you use macos, you can join file with `opiton + drag and drop`.
+(Right finder pannel is export zip from this plugin.).
 <img src="https://raw.githubusercontent.com/roana0229/figma-export-for-native/master/demo/android_demo.gif" width=640 />

 #### iOS

+(Right finder pannel is export zip from this plugin.).
 <img src="https://raw.githubusercontent.com/roana0229/figma-export-for-native/master/demo/ios_demo.gif" width=640 />

 ## Planned Features